CanonEnsemble/Hyperbolic-Chern-Numebrs/README.md

 - `0_cluster-Hh-flux.ipynb`:

-  A Jupyter notebook that constructs the {8,3} Haldane model using coset tables.
+  - A Jupyter notebook that constructs the {8,3} Haldane model using coset tables.
-  The output is a symbolic Hamiltonian saved as a pickle file.
+  - The output is a symbolic Hamiltonian saved as a pickle file.
+  - We provide the output for two specific groups of orders $24$ and $48$, which we call $G24$ and $G48$.
+Their respective pickle files are labeled as `Hh_flux_G24.pickle` and `Hh_flux_G48.pickle`.

 - `1_pickle_to_mat.ipynb`: